aido179/apb-mocha-reporter/readme.md

 I didn't want to bloat the package by adding unnecessary templating dependencies, so it currently uses a potentially fragile (but lightweight!) regex based solution that replaces the strings surrounded by double curly braces (eg. ```{{string}}```).

-*Potential future feature: Supply your own template as a cli arg*

 ## Contributing
 PRs welcome.